life-itself/tao/governance/README.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vSSLGMjGemTOB1cNKNwPlC6fP3GDtTAgxpU-FHvleOujfHy2nwBqSqKnh7jcWhMvAMTorblW_qOnAyX/pub?w=579&amp;h=528" />

-**Level 1 Sympathizers**
+### Level 1 Sympathizers

 You are actively (or quietly!) supporting the aims and/or way of being up to those actively contributing material or other resources to the effort.

-**Level 2 Contributor**
+### Level 2 Contributor

-A contributor is someone who does [one or more of following]
+A contributor is someone who does one or more of following:

-* does sustained “work” (remunerated / unremunerated) and who scores higher than X on the alignment scale
+* does sustained “work” (remunerated / unremunerated)
 * produces a workshop /event with us and who we (both they and us) want to continue collaborating
-* has done some major support (e.g. helped us get funding) and they want to live for at least a month
+* has done some major support (e.g. helped us get funding) and they live for at least a month
-* Someone resident in a hub who scores X on our alignment metric, actively engaged (on community calls), volunteers time and/or acts as an ambassador
+* Someone resident in a hub and is actively engaged (on community calls), volunteers time and/or acts as an ambassador
-* Substantive contribution to artistic or intellectual output and X aligned
+* Substantive contribution to artistic or intellectual output

-**Level 3: Pioneer**
+### Level 3 Pioneer

 A Pioneer who is among the first to explore or settle a new country or area.
 One of the first to do something.
 Life Itself Pioneers are actively involved in pioneering Life Itself.

 ## Membership agreement